A classic culinary experience: The Wisconsin supper club

-There’s no dining experience more classic that a Wisconsin supper club.
+There’s no dining experience more classic than a Wisconsin supper club.
 Time stands still in these lively roadside establishments that serve up delicious food in a cozy atmosphere.
-Many have a history as rich as the desserts—these establishments began appearing in the 1920s, and many hold stories of gangsters, moonshine and lumber barons.
+Many have a history as rich as the desserts—these establishments began appearing in the 1920s, and many hold stories of gangsters, moonshine, and lumber barons.
 Hungry for more?
 Here are a couple of our favorites.

 Vintage House